Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 --

-An abstract class can encapsulate _all the same properties and methods as a concrete class_:
+An abstract class can encapsulate _all the same properties and methods_ as a concrete class:

-- private, protected, or public properties and methods
+- Private, protected, or public properties and methods

-- static or non-static properties and methods
+- Static or non-static properties and methods

-- constants and non-constants
+- Constants and non-constants

+- Etc.

 ---